Disappearing gun: History

-Captain (later Colonel Sir) Alexander Moncrieff improved on existing designs for a gun carriage capable of rising over a parapet before being reloaded from behind cover.
-His design, based on his observations in the Crimean War was the first widely adopted, used in many forts of the British Empire.
-The first experimental carriages of this type were wheeled.
+As a result of his observations of artillery during the Crimean War, Captain (later Colonel Sir) Alexander Moncrieff improved on existing designs for a gun carriage capable of rising over a parapet before being reloaded from behind cover.
+His design was widely adopted, and used in many forts of the British Empire.
+The earlier experimental carriages of the type were wheeled.
 His key innovation was a practical counterweight system that raised the gun as well as controlled the recoil.
 Moncrieff promoted his system as an inexpensive and quickly constructed alternative to a more traditional gun emplacement.

 The usefulness of such a system had been noted earlier, and experimental designs with raisable platforms or eccentric wheels, with built-in counterweights, were built or proposed.
 Some used paired guns, in which one cannon acted as the other's counterweight, or counterpoise.
 An unsuccessful attempt at a disappearing carriage was King's Depression Carriage, designed by William Rice King of the United States Army Corps of Engineers in the late 1860s.
 This used a counterweight to allow a 15-inch (381 mm) Rodman gun to be moved up and down a swiveling ramp, so the weapon could be reloaded, elevated, and traversed behind cover.
 The carriage was subjected to six trials in 1869–1873.
 It was not adopted; an 1881 letter to the Chief of Engineers by Lt.
 Col. Quincy A. Gillmore stated that it "still leaves a great deal of heavy work to the slow and uncertain process of manual labor".
 Part of a test installation at Fort Foote, Maryland remains.
 King's design was better suited for breech-loaders; had the US not had a plethora of new muzzle-loaders just after the Civil War it may have seen wider use.